Alexian123/TrafficMonitor/README.md

 # TrafficMonitor
-Car and pedestrian traffic light monitor library for Arduino
+Arduino library for controlling car and pedestrian traffic lights